roboticmaterialsgroup/group-assignment-kinematics/README.md

 ## Step 3: each team member: upload the program to your Romi
 Once uploaded, your Romi should drive at a constant speed of 50 mm/s after button A was pressed.
 Here, you are provided with Encoders., Speed_controller., and Position_estimation. source and header files, which you *can* use for your individual and group assignment.
-Try to understand the implemenation of the files and their inter-dependency, before procedding to the next step.
-If you cannot get the terminal to output the velicities as described above, please ask for help from your group members or SAs in one of their lab sessions or office hours.
+Try to understand the implemenation of the files and their inter-dependency, before proceeding to the next step.
+If you cannot get the terminal to output the velocities as described above, please ask for help from your group members or SAs in one of their lab sessions or office hours.

 ## Step 4: each team member: create personal file in user folder